 - Students unsuccessful on the examination must complete ENGLISH 500 with a grade of “B” or better.

 - Students will not be declared eligible for the Graduate Area Comprehensive Examination (GACE) until this requirement is met.

 - Students in selected degree programs may meet this requirement by obtaining appropriate scores on the following examinations: GRE, GMAT and PRAXIS.

 - JSU undergraduate students may meet this requirement by entering the Division Graduate Studies immediately after graduation.

 - Please contact your department chair or graduate program advisor for eligibility.
-The Division of Graduate Studies must receive notification of students meeting the requirement via exemptions
+The Division of Graduate Studies must receive written notification of students meeting the requirement via exemptions.

 Online GECE – JSU Blackboard